uhop/node-re2/README.md

 ## Release history

+- 1.8.4 *Refreshed dependencies, removed `unistd.h` to compile on Windows.*
 - 1.8.3 *Refreshed dependencies, removed suppression of some warnings.*
 - 1.8.2 *Bugfix to support the null prototype for groups.
 Thx [Exter-N](https://github.com/Exter-N)!*
 - 1.8.1 *Bugfix for better source escaping.*